Outdoor photography in Northern Ireland

 Simple scenes can be stronger.
 Rather than capturing a lot of details in the one picture, take a few different versions of the same scene.
 Using one interesting element in the image and leaving plenty of space can be powerful.

 Get out there.
 Learn to see things differently – colours, scale, patterns, perspective in the great outdoors.
 Capture our stunning landscape in the different seasons and, most of all, enjoy your photographic journey.

-Northern Ireland offers a spectacular range of walks for the serious rambler and for those who just want to take a short stroll.
-On the north coast enjoy bracing walks and dramatic views at the Giant’s Causeway.
+The north coast of Ireland offers a spectacular range of walks for the serious rambler and for those who just want to take a short stroll.
+Enjoy bracing walks and dramatic views at the world-famous Giant's Causeway.
+Interested in the Visitor Experience, please book this in advance at the Giant’s Causeway.
 Nearby, discover the historic ruins of Downhill Demesne, or stroll along the majestic sweeping arc of White Park Bay.
 Discover the tiny village of Glenoe near Larne with its spectacular waterfall, while the footpath along Skernaghan Point on the northern tip of Islandmagee leads to open headland, cliffs, coves and beautiful beaches.

 The County Down coastline has much to offer, with rocky shore and heathland at Ballymacormick Point, and wildfowl, wading birds and gulls at Orlock Point.
 Strangford Lough, one of Europe’s key wildlife habitats offers bracing coastal walks, rock pools bursting with marine life and spectacular bird watching.
 Further south, the fragile 6,000 year old sand dunes of Murlough National Nature Reserve is an extraordinarily beautiful dune landscape with a network of paths and boardwalks – perfect for walking.